-- A letter was distributed in September 2004 to all state surface lessees informing them of the Land Banking Program and requesting nominations. - Legal notices were published in the Miles City Star and Jordan Tribune in May, 2013. - Direct mailings were made to lessees, adjacent landowners, County Commissioners and other concerned parties.
-Comments were received from Montana Dept. of Fish, Wildlife, and Parks. - Follow-up contacts were made by phone and mail with parties requesting additional information. - The tracts were also posted on the DNRC web page at: http://dnrc.mt.gov/TLMSPublic/LandBanking/LBTest.aspx
+- A letter was distributed in September 2004 to all state surface lessees informing them of the Land Banking Program and requesting nominations. - Legal notice was published in the Miles City Star in May, 2013. - Direct mailings were made to lessees, adjacent landowners, County Commissioners and other concerned parties.
+Comments were received from the Montana Dept. of Fish, Wildlife, and Parks. - Follow-up contacts were made by phone and mail with parties requesting additional information. - The tracts were also posted on the DNRC web page at: http://dnrc.mt.gov/TLMSPublic/LandBanking/LBTest.aspx